 About Jen as a Supervisor

-I have completed 32 hours of coursework towards the Accredited Clinical Supervisor (ACS) credential.
-While this is not required in Colorado, I take my role as a supervisor very seriously and want to be able to offer the very best of services to all of my clients.
+I am a Registered Play Therapist Supervisor (RPT-S), which is important to know if you are even thinking about obtaining a RPT credential in the future.
+As of 2020, The Association for Play Therapy will require that all of your Play Therapy hours be supervised by a RPT-S (I can supervise your non-play therapy related hours at the same time).
+I have also completed 32 hours of coursework towards the Accredited Clinical Supervisor (ACS) credential.
+While this is not required in Colorado, I take my role as a supervisor very seriously and want to be able to offer the very best of services to all of my supervisees.
 When considering who you want to have a supervisor, it is important to look at their practice specialties, level of education and training, theoretical orientation(s) and simply their personality to make sure they are the best fit for you.
 This is a relationship that will be ongoing for quite a while in most cases, so you do want to have someone you feel comfortable being very honest with.
 Please see below for an explanation of the different supervisory/consultation options that I offer.

 In Colorado you may count 30 hours of group supervision towards your supervision requirements for LPC licensure.
 All pre-licensed participants who wish to use their hours towards licensure must also be under individual supervision.
 This type of clinical consultation group meets the requirements for group supervision for licensure.